BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/users.md

 Below is a list of research papers that have used or extended the Toolkit.
 Papers that have contributed code or data to the Toolkit have a (*) after them.

 9\.
-"Repeated faint quasinormal bursts in EMRI waveforms: evidence from frequency-domain scalar self-force calculations on generic Kerr orbits", Zach Nasipak, Thomas Osburn, Charles R. Evans [arXiv:1905.13237](https://arxiv.org/abs/1905.13237)
+"Repeated faint quasinormal bursts in EMRI waveforms: evidence from frequency-domain scalar self-force calculations on generic Kerr orbits", Zach Nasipak, Thomas Osburn, Charles R. Evans, [arXiv:1905.13237](https://arxiv.org/abs/1905.13237)

 8\.
 "Hamilton-Jacobi equation for spinning particles near black holes", Vojtěch Witzany, [arXiv:1903.03651](https://arxiv.org/abs/1903.03651)